robynfsj/cfg-python-project/README.md

-# cfg-python-project
+# CFG Python Course Project
-Python spreadsheet analysis project for part of the Code First: Girls course.
+The final project I created whilst undertaking the Introduction to Python Programming course run by Code First Girls.
+It is a spreadsheet analysis project investigating sleep data.

 Installs required:
 matplotlib,